Baltimore: Literature

 Edgar Allan Poe lived in several different cities including Baltimore, which is where he died and was buried.
 Several of his works were inspired and written during his time in the city including "MS. Found in a Bottle" and "Berenice".

-In 1922, F. Scott Fitzgerald published the short story, The Curious Case of Benjamin Button, which is about a man born in Baltimore who ages backwards.
-Though primarily from Minnesota, F. Scott Fitzgerald had deep ties to Baltimore.
-He was a descendant of numerous pre-colonial Maryland families and the namesake of his distant cousin, Francis Scott Key.
-His first editor was the "Sage of Baltimore", H.L.
+In 1922, F. Scott Fitzgerald—who had deep ties to Baltimore as a relative and namesake of Francis Scott Key—published the short story The Curious Case of Benjamin Button, about a man born in Baltimore who ages backwards.
+Fitzgerald lived in the city for five years in the 1930s, partly so that Zelda could receive psychiatric care at Johns Hopkins and the Sheppard-Pratt Hospital; his first editor was the "Sage of Baltimore", H.L.
 Mencken.
-Fitzgerald lived in Baltimore for five years in the 1930s.
-Though the Fitzgeralds settled in Baltimore so that Zelda could seek psychiatric care at Henry Phipps Clinic at Johns Hopkins and the Sheppard-Pratt Hospital, their time in Baltimore was the most stable the family enjoyed.

-James Michener's 1978 book, Chesapeake, largely takes place on the Eastern Shore of Maryland, but contains numerous references to Baltimore.

 Anne Tyler has lived in Baltimore since the late 1960s and is known for her literary realism fiction that emphasizes family life.
 She has written a number of books set locally including The Accidental Tourist (1985), Breathing Lessons (1988), Digging To America (2006) and A Spool of Blue Thread (2015).

 Nonfiction

 In 1845, Frederick Douglass published his memoir: Narrative of the Life of Frederick Douglass, an American Slave.
 Born on the Eastern Shore, Douglass arrived in Baltimore as a child.
 It is where he learned to read and write.

 In 2008, journalist, novelist and activist Ta-Nehisi Coates published his memoir of growing up in West Baltimore: The Beautiful Struggle.
 Coates writes of his challenging relationship with his father, troubled experiences in local schools and the street crime and drug epidemic of the 1990s.

-In 2010, Rebecca Skloot published The Immortal Life of Henrietta Lacks.
-The book documents the life of a Black woman from nearby Turner Station, who died from cervical cancer.
-Before her death, she was treated by physicians at Johns Hopkins.
-Without Mrs. Lacks' consent or even knowledge, they took her cancer cells for research purposes.
-The cells were then reproduced and used worldwide, though Mrs. Lacks and her descendants were never consulted nor compensated.